l337Rooster/Korean-language-parser/README.md

 #### Parse-tree form
-The current parse-tree form, its descriptive labels and other annotations, are a work-in-progress and are an attempt at an explication of Korean grammar with a decided English bent, for English learners, and it's not clear if a more formal, Korean set of grammatical phrasings & annotations would be pedagogically preferred.
+The current parse-tree form, its descriptive labels and other annotations, are a work-in-progress and are an attempt at an explication of Korean grammar with a decided English bent, for English-speaking learners, and it may be the case that a more formal Korean set of grammatical phrasings & annotations would be pedagogically preferred.
 This is one of the areas of active development and discussion.

-Korean, of course, is a language of myriad special connective, conjugational, ending and other forms; Korean grammar books are mostly filled not with syntax-rules as you'd find in an English grammar text, but with lists of these patterns, describing their form, the way the should be attached or applied and the particular meaning or nuance they impart.
+Korean, of course, is a language of myriad special connective, conjugational, sentence-ending and other forms; Korean grammar books are mostly filled not with syntax-rules as you'd find in an English grammar text, but with lists of these patterns, describing their form, the way the should be attached or applied and the particular meaning or nuance they impart.
 The hope is to have this parser detect and show these patterns in the parse-tree.